CosmicEon/Telerik-Web-Front-End/README.md

 # Movie Forum - course project
 ## 1. Description
-Single-page application made by the given design without any full-featured js framework/library.
-All the data requests are handled from the server through  ajax calls.
+Single-page application made by the given design without using any full-featured js framework/library.
+All the data requests are handled from the server through AJAX calls.
+And all the information is stored in database.
 ## 2. Technologies used
 ### Front End
 - Handlebars
 - JQuery
 - Navigo
-- Systen.js
+- System.js

 ### Back End
 - Babel
-- Express
 - Gulp
-- MongoDB
+- MongoDB (Express)
 - Node.js

 ## 3. API End points